-About the Pick: One of the most impressive offensive front court players in the country.
-He is only 6’7” but has a 7’1” wingspan.
+About the Pick: One of the most impressive front court players in the country.
+He is only 6’7” with a wingspan of 7’1”.
 He is very quick and difficult to guard.

-Howard’s Take: Bennett should be another solid young piece to Suns team.
-They have some age in the frount court so Bennett adds youth.
-I do not expect all of Gortat, Scola, Dudley, or Fyre to be their next year.
+Howard’s Take: Porter would be a very solid addition on the wing.
+They have some age in the front court so Porter adds youth at small forward.
+I do not expect all of Gortat, Scola, Dudley, or Fyre to be there next year.

 About the Pick: I like Zeller and what he brings to a team a lot but I do not think he will be a great NBA player.
 He shows great leadership and hustle and can obviously rebound and get it done near the basket on offense.

-Howard’s Take: The Sixers need help in the front court and Plumlee can come in and immediately contribute.
+Howard’s Take: The Sixers need help in the front court and Adams can come in and develop into their starting center.

 About the Pick: He is a great pass first point guard who does not turn the ball over much as well.
 Can easily get 8 plus assists a game in his first few years in the league.

-Howard’s Take: The Mavs need to get younger at guard and McCollum can come in and immediately help this team.
-The Mavs are expected to make a run at a big free agent guard and whoever that is and McCollum can be a solid combo.
+Howard’s Take: The Mavs need to get younger at guard and Carter-Williams can come in and immediately help this team.
+The Mavs are expected to make a run at a big free agent guard and whoever that is and Carter-Williams can be a solid combo.
 I expect the Mavs to let OJ Mayo leave.